Kennixton Farmhouse and buildings

 What type of building is Kennixton?

-The family were originally tenants when it was built in 1610.
-Two hundred years later, they had enough money to buy the farmhouse.
+It was home to the Rogers family for hundreds of years.
+They rented the house when it was built in 1610.
+Two hundred years later, they had done well enough to buy the farm.

-Why is it painted red?
+Why is Kennixton farmhouse red?

 Did you know?

-A box-bed by the fire in the living area was a particular feature of Gower homes.
-Glyn Rogers, who lived in the farmhouse until 1939, slept in it when he was a young boy until he reached the age of 13 said it was very comfortable "Because you undressed by the fire in the night, then there was always a good fire in the morning.
+“I slept in a cupboard bed … up to the age of 13.
+It was very comfortable … you undressed by the fire in the night, then there was always a good fire in the morning.
 I didn’t need central heating at all."

-Building facts:
+Building facts

-• Original Location: Llangennith, Gower, Glamorgan
+• Original location: Llangennith, Gower, Glamorgan

-• Date originally built: 1610, 1680 & c.1750
+• Date originally built: 1610, 1680 and c.1750

 • Furnished: 18th century